Take a tour of the Azure IoT Central UI

-Device group are a collection of related devices.
-A solution builder defines a query to identify the devices that are included in a device group.
-You use device groups to perform bulk operations in your application.
+This page lets you create and view device groups in your IoT Central application.
+You can use device groups to do bulk operations in your application or to analyze data.
 To learn more, see the Use device groups in your Azure IoT Central application article.

-The rules page lets you define rules based on devices' telemetry, state, or events.
-When a rule fires, it can trigger one or more actions - such as sending an email, notify an external system via webhook alerts, etc. To learn, see the Configuring rules tutorial.
+This page lets you view and create rules based on device data.
+When a rule fires, it can trigger one or more actions such as sending an email or invoking a webhook.
+To learn, see the Configuring rules tutorial.

-The analytics lets you create custom views on top of device data to derive insights from your application.
+Analytics exposes rich capabilities to analyze historical trends and correlate various telemetries from your devices.
 To learn more, see the Create analytics for your Azure IoT Central application article.

-The jobs page lets you run bulk device management operations on your devices.
+This page lets you view and create jobs that can be used for bulk device management operations on your devices.
 You can update device properties, settings, and execute commands against device groups.
 To learn more, see the Run a job article.

-Data export enables you to set up streams of data, such as telemetry, from the application to external systems.
+Data export enables you to set up streams of data to external systems.
 To learn more, see the Export your data in Azure IoT Central article.

 The administration page allows you to configure and customize your IoT Central application.
 Here you can change your application name, URL, theming, manage users and roles, create API tokens, and export your application.
 To learn more, see the Administer your Azure IoT Central application article.

 Now that you have an overview of Azure IoT Central and are familiar with the layout of the UI, the suggested next step is to complete the Create an Azure IoT Central application quickstart.